Finnish Sauna Etiquette: A Guide for First Timers

 The host gives usually instructions on how to behave in his sauna.
 It is important to shower before but not consume too much water.

-Trying Sauna Etiquette in Practice
+Trying the Sauna Etiquette in Practice

 Rules of Finnish Sauna